 Listening has the opposite effect.
 The more you listen, the more people open up.

-Often when we think we’re listening we’re actually judging, disagreeing or busy putting together our response.
+Often when we think we’re listening we’re actually judging, disagreeing or not concentrating as we’re thinking about our response.

-Do your best to hear what your loved one is saying without judging them.
+Try to be present and do your best to hear what your loved one is saying without judging them.
+You can also give cues that you’re paying attention, like nodding, leaning forward and maintaining eye contact.

-For more advice on how to have better conversations you can talk to us online or see how to talk to someone about their drinking or drug use.
+For more advice on how to have better conversations, see how to talk to someone about their drinking or drug use